LYtingN/TextOp_A3/USAGE.md

 ```

 ### Evaluation

+We have provided a pretrained checkpoint:
+* `TextOpTracker/logs/rsl_rl/Pretrained/checkpoints/model_75000.pt` is the pretrained policy that can be loaded in IsaacLab.
+* `TextOpTracker/logs/rsl_rl/Pretrained/checkpoints/latest.onnx` is exported ONNX version.

 #### IsaacLab Evaluation
 - Change `/path/to/experiment/model_100000.pt` to be policy checkpoint.
 - Change `/path/to/motion` to be your motion name, e.g. `Data10k-open/homejrhangmr_dataset_pbhc_contact_maskACCADFemale1General_c3dA1-Stand_posespkl`.